 Every great project needs a foundation.
 From the introductory brief, to reseearch and planning processes, and building relationships – a holistic understanding of any given project needs to be achieved.

 Wholeness in understanding should lead to findings, based upon solid observation skills.
-Findings should evolve into insights, and clear context should be the result; creating a clear path from insights to the final concept.
+Findings should evolve into insights, and clear context should be the result; creating a defined path that starts with insights and ends with a core concept.

 A creative strategy needs to kick-in once context has been realised, piecing together a design system, tactical approach, tone-of-voice and visual language – all leading to a grounded positioning and clear message.